The Outdoor Access Trust For Scotland is an innovative environmental charity working to promote sustainable public access.

 The Outdoor Access Trust for Scotland was formed in 1998, originally as Upper Deeside Access Trust and then more recently as Cairngorms Outdoor Access Trust.

-Our most recent name change reflects the growth and expansion of our activities throughout Scotland and is celebration to our success in delivering outdoor access related projects across both of Scotland’s National Parks and surrounding areas.
+Our most recent name change in 2017 reflects the growth and expansion of our activities throughout Scotland and is celebration to our success in delivering outdoor access related projects across both of Scotland’s National Parks and surrounding areas.

 Our Path Networks